PRIDE-Archive/pride-web/static/markdown/citationpage/content.md

 ## Citing PRIDE Resources:

-- **Citing the PRIDE Generally**: Vizcaíno JA, Csordas A, del-Toro N, Dianes JA, Griss J, Lavidas I, Mayer G, Perez-Riverol Y, Reisinger F, Ternent T, Xu QW, Wang R, Hermjakob H.
+- **Citing PRIDE Generally**: Vizcaíno JA, Csordas A, del-Toro N, Dianes JA, Griss J, Lavidas I, Mayer G, Perez-Riverol Y, Reisinger F, Ternent T, Xu QW, Wang R, Hermjakob H.
   [2016 update of the PRIDE database and related tools](http://nar.oxfordjournals.org/content/44/D1/D447.long).
 Nucleic Acids Res.
 2016 Jan 1;44(D1): D447-D456.
 PubMed PMID:26527722.

-- **Citing ProteomeXchange**: Deutsch EW. , Csordas A, Sun Z, Jarnuczak A, Perez-Riverol Y, Ternent T, Campbell D, Bernal-Llinares M, Okuda S, Kawano S, Moritz RL,1 Carver JJ., Wang M, Ishihama Y, Bandeira N, Hermjakob H and Vizcaíno JA.
+- **Citing ProteomeXchange**: Deutsch EW., Csordas A, Sun Z, Jarnuczak A, Perez-Riverol Y, Ternent T, Campbell D, Bernal-Llinares M, Okuda S, Kawano S, Moritz RL,1 Carver JJ., Wang M, Ishihama Y, Bandeira N, Hermjakob H and Vizcaíno JA.
   [The ProteomeXchange consortium in 2017: supporting the cultural change in proteomics public data deposition](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5210636/).
 Nucleic Acids Res.
 2017 Jan 4; 45(Database issue): D1100–D1106.

-- **When a dataset has been deposited in PRIDE and ProteomeXchange the citation of the PX should be done in this form**:
+- **When a dataset has been deposited in PRIDE and ProteomeXchange the mention to the dataset in the corresponding paper should be done in this form**:

   **PX Partial**: The mass spectrometry proteomics data have been deposited to the ProteomeXchange Consortium (http://proteomecentral.proteomexchange.org) via the PRIDE partner repository [1] with the dataset identifier PXD000000.